-- Adult has a diagonal black band from the base of the dorsal (top) fin through the eye to the mouth.
+- Adults have a diagonal black band from the base of the dorsal (top) fin through the eye to the mouth.
 The breast is covered by a large black triangle.
 The posterior portion of the body and fins are bright yellow.

 - Can grow to 9.8 inches (25 cm) in length.

-- Anal fin has seven spines, more than most other bony fishes.
+- The anal fin has seven spines, more than most other bony fishes.

 Foxface rabbitfish are venomous and capable of delivering a painful sting.

-- Diet consists of algae growing on the dead bases of branching coral.
+- Diet consists of algae growing on the bases of branching coral.

 - Occurs widely throughout the Western Pacific from the western Philippines, Indonesia, New Guinea, Great Barrier Reef, Vanuatu, New Caledonia, Caroline Islands, Marshall Islands, Nauru to Kiribati.